Ray2OUC/HIFT/README.md

 # Learning Enriched Feature Descriptor for Image Matching and Visual Measurement
 demo and pre-trained weight of HIFT --- a dense descriptor for local feature matching.

 ![HIFT](/samples/model.png)

-Our work is accepted by IEEE Transactions on Instrumentation & Measurement 2023
+Our work is accepted by IEEE Transactions on Instrumentation & Measurement 2023, and can be accessed via [manuscript](https://ieeexplore.ieee.org/document/10058693).
 # Pre-Trained Weights
 We trained our HIFT with one-stage end-to-end triplet training strategy on MS-COCO, Multi-illumination and VIDIT datasets (same as LISRD) and the pre-trained weight is available at [hift](https://drive.google.com/file/d/1uOLlh--rT6_UY5VmA7-oFypCemoQJ527/view?usp=sharing)